Chinese steel futures rise on pollution control pledge, raw materials extend losses - Up News Info

 The country’s top economic planner said initial results after its recent investigation into coal producers showed there was still room for further adjustment of coal prices.

-The most actively traded coking coal futures on the Dalian Commodity Exchange plunged 6% to 2,375 yuan a tonne.
+The most actively traded coking coal futures on the Dalian Commodity Exchange plunged 10.2% to 2,268 yuan a tonne, the lowest closing price since Aug.
+23.

-The contract was on course to lose some 18% this week, the second-biggest weekly decline since mid-April 2017.
+The contract dived 21.1% this week, marking its biggest weekly loss since the week ended Aug.
+19, 2016.